nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_fota.rst

 If all values are accepted, the OTA Upgrade Client downloads the first fragment of the firmware image.

-After receiving the first fragment, the :ref:`lib_dfu_target` library automatically identifies the type of the image that is being downloaded.
-For supported upgrade types, see the library documentation page.

-Once the download is started, all received data fragments are passed to the :ref:`lib_dfu_target` library.
+Once the download is started, all received data fragments are passed to the :ref:`lib_dfu_multi_image` library.
 The library takes care of where the upgrade candidate is stored, depending on the image type that is being downloaded.

 When the download is completed, the download client sends an appropriate event.